bitgold7/bitcoin/doc/pos3.1-overview.md

 - Dynamic stake modifier refreshes periodically to resist grinding attacks.
 - Staking rewards scale with coin age up to a configurable maximum.
-- Cold staking lets a hot node stake using coins held in an offline wallet.
+- Cold staking support has been deferred and is currently inactive.

 ## Deployment